 CT features can be variable and included diffuse parenchymal opacification, reticular opacities, and centrilobular nodules 2.
 An NSIP pattern is considered the most common manifestation of methotrexate-induced lung disease 1.

 Treatment and prognosis

-Overall prognosis would depend on the exact form of disease.
-In general the prognosis is considered good, with most patients improving despite continuation of therapy.
+Overall prognosis would depend on the exact form of the disease.
+In general, the prognosis is considered good, with most patients improving despite the continuation of therapy.
 Patients with lung fibrosis at presentation may have worse prognosis 2.

 - 1. Rossi SE, Erasmus JJ, Mcadams HP et-al. Pulmonary drug toxicity: radiologic and pathologic manifestations.
 Radiographics.
 20 (5): 1245-59.
 Radiographics (full text) - Pubmed citation